jasonjoh/rest_spec/readme.md

 # MS Graph REST API Docs Template Generator

-This guide provides instructions to take a XML CSDL file and generate API and resource shell/template for the purpose of documenting the APIs.
+This guide provides instructions to take an XML CSDL file and generate API and resource shell/template for the purpose of documenting the APIs.
 This process does not account for the descriptions/information already available in the beta and v1.0 repositories.

 ## Scenario and Usage